LinkedIn Profile Scraping using Selenium and BeautifulSoup

 .csvfile or a relational database for further data analysis. - Implement explicit wait structures (

-WebDriverWait) in Selenium to replace statictime.sleep()calls, improving execution speed and robustness.
+WebDriverWait) in Selenium to replace statictime.sleep()calls, improving execution speed and reliability.